Part-1

 /u02/app/oracle/products/10.2.0.1/db1/bin/sqlplus

 The output is identical.
 However, if the executable is not found in the path, the behavior is different.
-The which command produces an explicit message:
+The which command produces an explicit message:$ which sqlplus1

 /usr/bin/which: no sqlplus1 in (/u02/app/oracle/products/10.2.0.1/db1/bin:/usr